 Are any of them subject to the “home base” realm’s king?

 How does the relationship between the kingdoms (etc.) stand.
-The GM can use the Encounter Reaction table provided for NPC’s to decide, or the Family Relations table in Step 2. of Character Generation, or simply choose, but this information should be established, and the players informed, it is important that their characters know)
+You can roll dice on the Encounter Reaction table provided for NPC’s to decide, or on the Family Relations table, or simply choose, but this information should be established, and the players informed.

-If relations are worse than neutral, the GM must decide if any campaign is currently being prosecuted against the rival(s) at the point in time the PC’s enter active game play.
-This is not generally recommended to start the game unless the GM is experienced enough to handle all the details involved, and they are many and varied, from the movement of troops across the land, to the requisitioning of supplies (“Prise”), the calling up of the levies, and the determining of the course and outcomes of the battles.
+If relations are worse than neutral, you must decide if any campaign is currently being prosecuted against the rival(s) at the point in time the PC’s enter active game play.
+This is not generally recommended to start the game unless the GM is experienced enough to handle all the details involved, and they are many and varied, from the movement of troops across the land, to the requisitioning of supplies (“Prise”), the calling up of the levies, the Commissioners of Array to gather their (skilled) troops, and the determining of the courses and outcomes of the battles.